skyemoret/ARTG5330_final_project/README.md

 -place legend so that its position is relative to map

--figure out button errors, place, and make visible;link to mapped facilities
+-figure out button errors, place, and make visible; link to mapped facilities

 -create donut chart with winter/summer/total population % by country